 Winter driving between Denver and Breckenridge demands preparation.
 Colorado’s Traction Law (Code 15) and Chain Law (Code 16) are enforced on I-70 from September through May when conditions deteriorate.

-– All vehicles must have either 4WD/AWD, adequate snow tires (at least 3/16″ tread depth), or chains/approved traction devices
+Traction Law requirements: – All vehicles must have either 4WD/AWD, adequate snow tires (at least 3/16″ tread depth), or chains/approved traction devices – Violations carry a minimum $130 fine – Vehicles blocking the road due to inadequate traction face fines of $656 or more

 The stretch between Georgetown and the Eisenhower Tunnel is where conditions are most treacherous.
 Black ice, sudden whiteouts, and steep grades make this section challenging even for experienced mountain drivers.
 The Colorado Department of Transportation (CDOT) monitors conditions in real time.
 Check COTrip.org before departing.